RetroIndieJosh/shift/doc/ShiftSpec.md

 - `\p` for pause/page, which stops with a `[Press down]` message and waits for user input to continue
 - `\t` for tab (width determined by the output console)

+Underscores are printed as spaces.
+To write a literal underscore, write two consecutive underscores:

+- `hello_world` will render as `hello world`
+- `hello__world` will render as `hello_world`

+Spaces in identifiers (for rooms, items, and variables) convert to underscores at runtime.
+So, a variable called `bullet count` in the script will be redefined as `bullet_count`.
+Thus, you cannot have both a `bullet count` and `bullet_count` as they will become the same in the resulting game.

 ## Commands and Arguments

 Each line consists of a command followed by an optional value that runs until the end of the line.
 Keywords may not contain spaces, but arguments may.